 I don’t know about you, but my Facebook account is an eclectic mix of people.
 Close friends, family, old work friends, acquaintances, and people I haven’t even met in person.
-Twitter even less than that.
-It’s a forum to chat others, not my close friends.
-Unless I am their latest comedy/theatre/tv/film works.
+Twitter is even less than that.
+It’s a forum to chat with others, not my close friends.
 On a day when people will delete a friend or two due to conflicting views on politics, we thought we would look at the truth about social media friendships.

 Research commissioned by Diet Coke found that Brits have an average of between 100- 200 social media followers, yet only 3-5 who they would consider ‘close’ friends offline.

 – 69% desire more face time with friends over connecting on social media (11%) – 23% claim it takes just 10-25 likes to increase their confidence

 Get The Gang Back Together

 The research* was commissioned to celebrate Diet Coke’s Get The Gang Back Together campaign.
 It found that despite the continued dominance of social media, what we all really yearn for is quality face-to-face time with our friends.
 When asked about their preferred means of communication with friends, 69% opted for catching up in person rather than via social media (11%), group chats (8%), text message (8%) or phone call (3%).